-Local Authority Main Comments Decarbonising Transport: Welcome further talks in the regional context to evolve a unified approach to the development of electric vehicle infrastructure.
+Local Authority Main Comments 200ai Authority Decarbonising Transport: Welcome further talks in the regional context to evolve a unified approach to the development of electric vehicle infrastructure.
 Facilitating Efficient Freight Movement and Passenger Travel: Accepts the principles of targeted infrastructure investment to augment sustainable growth, place making and infrastructure adaptation - particularly to expedite climate change mitigation.
 Working Towards Zero Road Deaths and Serious Injuries: Supports the concept of demonstrable speed reduction measures and limits subject to stakeholder engagement and public consultation.
 Reducing Car Kilometres: Recognises the ambition of national and regional transport partners and subscribes to the rationale to move from unsustainable single occupancy car use but also reflects that transport is derived from other sector activity, that the county is experiencing substantial growth, and that some of our communities are remote from PT networks, which compounds the simplicity of 20% direct reduction.
-Responding to the Post-COVID World: Is aware of new ways of working and is looking to explore opportunities through enhanced digital connectivity, AI data collection and reduced trip making.
+Responding to the Post-COVID World: Is aware of new ways of Warding and in Incline to surplane amount within through and proof digital. working and is looking to explore opportunities through enhanced digital connectivity, AI data collection and reduced trip making.
 Overview: "East Lothian Council supports the vision of the Regional Transport Strategy, which aligns with the East Lothian Council plan."
-Falkirk Transport Challenges & Problems: Appreciated that the lack of ULEV I aikii k was recognised for HGV freight movements.
-Vision & Objectives: Stated that the vision reflected the national vision out out in NTS 2. set out in NTS 2.
-Shaping Development and Place: Hoped that the policies helped to deliver the Place realism a regular. deliver the Placemaking agenda.
+Falkirk Transport Strategy, which aligns with the East Lothlan Council plan.
+Transport Challenges & Problems: Appreciated that the lack of ULEV I aikii k was recognised for HGV freight movements.
+Vision & Objectives: Stated that the vision reflected the national vision set out in NTS 2.
+Shaping Development and Place: Hoped that the policies helped to deliver the Placemaking agenda.
 Delivering Safe Active Travel: Stated that sustainable active travel was at the forefront of the Sustainable Travel Hierarchy contained in NTS 2.
 Enhancing Accessibility to Public Transport: Highlighted that public transport should provide a viable and affordable alternative travel mode to the private car and for those members of the community who have little or no alternative mode of transport.
 Reallocating Roadspace on the Regional and Local Network: Stated that to achieve the 20% reduction in car kilometres and to promote bus travel, the re-allocation of road space to reduce and limit road capacity for the private car is key.
-Delivering Seamless Multi-Modal Journeys: Outlined that integration between modes is vital to achieve a reduction in car-based trips, and that any theme that underpins mobility hubs which will offer opportunities for multi-modal journeys is welcomed.
+Delivering Seamless Multi-Modal Journeys: Outlined that integration between modes is vital to achieve a reduction in our based trips, and that between modes is vital to achieve a reduction in car-based trips, and that any theme that underpins mobility hubs which will offer opportunities for multi-modal journeys is welcomed.
 Midlothian Shaping Development and Place: Stated that focus on BPF will help the RTS achieve some of these objectives.
 Overview: "Welcome the approach to structuring the strategy and consider objectives to be very relevant in terms of focus on climate emergency, sustainability, behavioural change and transition from COVID-19 to a greener travel system and a safer travel network."
 Scottish Borders Transport Challenges & Problems: Appreciated the inclusion of Problem 15 as a Problem.
 Delivering Safe Active Travel: Fully supportive of the role of active travel.
 Enhancing Accessibility to Public Transport: Highlighted support for issues around forced car ownership.
-Transforming and Extending the Bus Service: Welcomed references to BSIP and franchise models.
+Transforming and Extending the Bus Service: Welcomed references DOID and franchise models. to BSIP and franchise models.